WPBeginner

 Why and When You Need Gmail SMTP Server for WordPress Emails

-Your WordPress site sends emails to notify you of new user registration, lost password reset, automatic updates, and even notifications from your contact forms.
+Your WordPress site sends emails to notify you of new user registration, lost password reset, automatic updates, and notifications from your contact forms.

 Most WordPress hosting companies restrict usage of this function to prevent abuse and spam.